 - What does Low Sperm Count Look Like?

 - What Cause Low Sperm Count?

 What is low sperm count?

 Low sperm count or Oligospermia means that the number of sperm in a man’s ejaculate or semen is below normal.
 A total lack of sperm in the ejaculate is known as Azoospermia.
 Often semen with a decreased sperm concentration may also show significant abnormalities in sperm morphology and motility.

 A sperm count in the ejaculate can vary throughout a man’s life.
 A healthy sperm count is necessary for fertility.
 The World Health Organisation (W.H.O) in its latest statement of semen quality (2010), considers a sperm count at 15 million/mL or above as normal sperm count.
-And anything below that is considered low and diagnosed as oligospermia or oligozoospermia.
+And anything below that is considered as sperm count low and diagnosed as oligospermia or oligozoospermia.

 - Problems with sexual function, for example, low sex drive or difficulty maintaining an erection (erectile dysfunction).

 - Pain swelling or a lump in the testicle area.

 - Decreased facial or body hair or other signs of a chromosomal or hormonal imbalance is also one of the low sperm count symptoms.